indeedhat/preact-access-control/README.md

 ## TODO

-* decide upon and implement a default caching mechanism
-* implement default fetch and check methods
-* allow for an optional fallback onFail parameter to be passed when creating a control group
 * write some proper documentation
 * write some unit tests
 * publish the package when it is a little more complete and i am happy with it